VenLL/tswd-portfolio-Ven/README.md

 I am so glad to be learning from this course.

 # What I hope to learn
 Everything that I possibly can - obviously.
-Here are my three personal goals:
+Here are my three main goals:

 1. Create data visualizations following good design practices
 2. Present data and stories about the data in user-friendly ways